IntroSDE/introsde/lab02/README.md

 * Now, hit the link "administration" in the axis2 home.
 The default user/password is admin/axis2.
 From here, you can deploy/undeploy other services.

 * **Example:**
-    * From the "Example" folder of this Lab, open in a new project the Example "axis2-quickstart"
+    * From the "Example" folder of this Lab, create a new project with the Example "axis2-quickstart"
-    * Check the "service.xml" definition that it will be used to create a WSDL file describing a SOAP endpoint service based on the [StockQuoteService](https://github.com/cdparra/introsde/blob/master/lab02/Example/axis2-quickstart/samples/quickstart/service/pojo/StockQuoteService.java) java class.
+    * Check the "service.xml" definition that it will be used to create a WSDL file describing a SOAP endpoint service based on the StockQuoteService java class.
 This java class takes the stock code of a company (e.g., IBM) and returns its stocks value.
-Check the services.xml
 ```
 	open resources/META-INF/services.xml
 ```